-The best way to determine your company’s liquidity is to implement an analysis process including liquidity ratios.
+Using an analysis process such as liquidity ratios helps you easily calculate your liquidity.
 These financial metrics convert balance sheet items into specific calculations that establish a relative level of liquidity.
 For example, just because a small business has $100,000 cash on hand doesn’t necessarily determine whether the company is liquid or whether the figure is sufficient, because all companies and industries are different.
 Liquidity ratios help scale operations and create comparable figures.

 - The current ratio divides current assets by current liabilities.
 This measures your company’s ability to cover short-term debts with all short-term assets.